Everything a solar EPC should know about EV charging

 The use of smart control strategies for charging EVs is the main lever to meet specific objectives whether they are to promote self-consumption, increase revenue, help balance the grid, or reduce the ecological footprint.

-Characteristics and advantages of implementing EV charging with PV
+Characteristics and advantages of implementing solar system for electric vehicles

 Charging stations are diverse in terms of nature and typology.
 The fact that they can be powered through the grid, PV, or batteries gives some flexibility to the microgrid.